Santalgo/NiftyStocks/README.md

 ```
 https://drive.google.com/file/d/1f26r2NEPmMkZTBuh1yxoRBGsOhNoxynV/view?usp=sharing
 ```
+Links from Google Drive are downloaded automatically using the ``gdown`` library, so the shared URL can be passed directly to ``--fno-url``.

 Debug messages are printed to the console.
 For quick printf-style messages within your own scripts you can use `nse_fno_scanner.printf`: